How to Handle Search and Seizures

 After the officer asks if he can search your body, ask him if you can leave.
 Proper questions include:

 - Am I being detained?

 If the officer cannot confirm any of these, then you are free to go.
 If he does confirm them then ask, “On what grounds am I being detained or arrested?”

 Let the officer know that you do not consent

 Tell the officer explicitly that you do not consent to him searching your body or your property.
 Officers are trained to lead you to believe that they can search you without your consent but this is not true.
 You have the right to deny their request if there is no probable cause.
 You should always remain cooperative, but still stand your ground and know your rights.

-If the officer searches you and discovers either illegal contraband, paraphernalia, or some other illegal item on you, do not say anything.
+If the officer searches you and discovers that there is illegal contraband, paraphernalia, or some other illegal item on you, do not say anything.
 Instead, tell the officer you are choosing to remain silent and that you would like a lawyer.
 These exact words have ultimately been found to help people out in the end.
-Remember less is more, you don’t want to say something self incriminating on accident, it’s best just to say nothing.
+Always remember that less is more.
+You don’t want to say something self incriminating on accident, therefore, it’s best to say nothing.
 These rules will help protect yourself and will help your attorney better defend you if you are caught in an unfortunate situation.
-If you have anymore questions feel free to contact the Nazarian Law Firm.
+If you have anymore questions feel free to contact us any time.